mimblewimble/site/index.md

         Currently Live: Main Net
       </span>
       <span href="#" style="margin-left: 10px;">
         Grin was launched on Jan.
-15th 2019!
+15th 2019.
+It's very young and experimental.
+Use at your own risk!
       </span>
       </p>
     </div>